 This course explores how science influences everyday life and culture, and vice versa.
 Each time the course is taught, the instructor will pick a theme; email the listed instructor to inquire about the current theme being offered.
 Topics may include (but are not limited to) how science is portrayed in books, movies, or other media; how nature impacts culture; common scientific falsehoods and misunderstandings; using science to improve our daily life; solving large-scale societal problems using science; and others.
-This course fulfills the Ideas & Innovations: U.S. requirement of the Foundations and Perspective general education curriculum.
-Prerequisites: FYS 111, GE 112, ENG 111, ENG 112, and junior or senior standing.
+In this culminating and collaborative general education experience, students will work in a professional manner with students from other disciplines to create a cross-disciplinary solution to a problem specific to the course content This course fulfills the Ideas & Innovations CAPS: U.S. requirement of the Foundations and Perspective general education curriculum.
+Prerequisites: FYS 111, FYS 112, ENG 111, ENG 112, and junior or senior standing.